 There are two forms of steroid acne:

 - Acne vulgaris: In this case, the use of steroids aggravates a predisposition to acne.
+The lesions are more uniform in appearance than is seen with acne.

 - Malassezia folliculitis: In many patients, steroid acne occurs because of a proliferation of the malassezia yeasts.
 It is seen as itchy papules on the chest and back.

 Steroid acne is characteristically seen in adolescent or adult patients who have been on a course of moderate or high dosage of oral steroids, such as prednisone or dexamethasone for quite a few weeks.
-They could be having a host of underlying medical conditions – they could have Cushing’s disease or are may be treated with systemic steroid drugs.

 Symptoms Of Steroid Induced Acne